Steinway Duo-Art restored by Paul Manganaro

 The cross valve seats are shown with new nickel plating.
 Burnt shellac is used to seal them in place.
 All the old ports in the stack have had shellac run through to seal the old wood.

 The old celluloid bleeds have been removed.
 Instead of a separate elbow and nipple for each note, a single unit is installed in their place.
 The extra long elbow has a bleed hole in the center.
 The system is updated to a late style Duo-Art to make sure no air bleeds cross grain through the wood structure.
-The new elbows are made by Mel Septon.

 Complete, unrestored external Duo-Art pump.
 In early Steinway Duo-Arts the pianos were not altered to accommodate the player mechanisms.
 The structural beams found on the underside of the old Steinway Duo-Arts have the beams running on diagonals to the flat side of the piano.
 This leaves no room for an internal pump.
 These pianos are true Steinways.
 That is, they are the same instruments (apart from elongated keys) as non-player Steinways.
 The remote pumps were often located directly underneath the grand piano, therefore, he phrase "cow and calf" is used to describe this arrangement.